 • What now?

 • Identify clear next steps.
-Have the student type them out or send them your typed to-do list
+Have the student type them out or play the role of notetaker and compose a typed to-do list together.

-• Suggest booking another online session after revision
+• Suggest booking another online session as the client continues to draft or revise the paper.

-• Note that other Learning Centers programs (such as English Language Learner Services, the Comm Center, and the SMLC) and other relevant JMU programs (such as the libraries) are also available online.
+• Note that other Learning Centers programs like Multilingual Student Services, the Communication Center, and the Science and Math Learning Center are also available and other relevant JMU programs (such as the JMU Libraries) are also available online.

 Help with WCOnline